senacor/cloud-native-training/05_service-mesh/README.md

 {"health":[{"service":"catalogue","status":"OK","time":"2018-11-13 14:34:50.153683049 +0000 UTC"},{"service":"catalogue-db","status":"OK","time":"2018-11-13 14:34:50.153690592 +0000 UTC"}]}
 ```

+This shows, that the rogue hacker service can still access the catalogue service.
+The hacker will be authenticated,
+but as the rules are permissive, still has access.

-if you get this, you should wait a bit until the hacker container is up:
+If you get an error like the following, you should wait a bit longer until the hacker container is up:

 ```
 error: expected 'logs (POD | TYPE/NAME) [CONTAINER_NAME]'.
 POD or TYPE/NAME is a required argument for the logs command See 'kubectl logs -h' for help and examples.
 ```

-This shows, that the rogue hacker service can still access the catalogue service.
-The hacker will be authenticated,
-but as the rules are permissive, still has access.

 #### Get Authorizations right